 - Strong planning and organization skills and proven ability to steer and monitor progress against plans in order to deliver on set goals and results.

 - Previous experience working within coalitions and consortia of organisations working on human rights and/or the rights of women and girls in Africa is desirable, but not a requirement.

 - Previous interaction with Equality Now’s internship programme or participation in past capacity building trainings or moot courts is desirable, but not a requirement.

 The Legal Equality Fellow will receive a monthly stipend to cover transport and other related professional expenses.

 Interested and qualified candidates should email their applications under the subject “Legal Equality Fellow” to [email protected], by 15 January 2021 at 5:00 PM Kenyan Time.

 All applicants should send the following documents as part of their application:

 - Application letter (one page), stating your motivation and suitability for the position.

 - CV (two pages), including the names and contact information for three referees; and,

-- Writing sample (maximum of three pages) of original writing on a topic related to international and regional human rights standards on the rights of women and girls in Africa.
+- Sample (maximum of three pages) of original writing on a topic related to the rights of women and girls in Africa.